Helen Frankenthaler: Works on paper

-Prints and woodcuts
+Prints

 Frankenthaler recognized a need to continually challenge herself to develop as an artist.
 For this reason, in 1961, she began to experiment with printmaking at the Universal Limited Art Editions (ULAE), a lithographic workshop in West Islip, Long Island.
 Frankenthaler collaborated with Tatyana Grosman in 1961 to create her first prints.

 In 1976, Frankenthaler began to work within the medium of woodcuts.
 She collaborated with Kenneth E. Tyler.
-The first piece they created together was Essence of Mulberry (1977), a woodcut that used eight different colors.
-Essence of Mulberry was inspired by two sources: the first was an exhibition of fifteenth century woodcuts that Frankenthaler saw on display at the Metropolitan Museum of Art, the second being a mulberry tree that grew outside of Tyler's studio.
-In 1995, the pair collaborated again, creating The Tales of Genji, a series of six woodcut prints.
+The first piece they created together was Essence Mulberry (1977), a woodcut that used eight different colors.
+Essence Mulberry was inspired by two sources: the first was an exhibition of fifteenth century woodcuts that Frankenthaler saw on display at the Metropolitan Museum of Art, the second being a mulberry tree that grew outside of Tyler's studio.

+Frankenthaler completed a print entitled Earth Slice in 1978, appropriately titled due to its earthy tones and allusions of geological layers.
+Earth Slice is among the most experimental intaglio prints produced by her.
+She began experimenting with the image in December 1976 and completed work on the subject in 1978, producing numerous working proofs which show her aesthetic decision-making process.
+The print combines soft-ground etching, sugar-lift etching, and aquatint techniques, executed on Mauve handmade paper.
+The composition features earthy tones—browns, ochres, and hints of green—suggesting a natural landscape or terrain.
+The fluid, organic forms and textural qualities evoke the essence of land and earth, reflecting Frankenthaler's mastery in blending abstraction with elements of the natural world.

+From 1985 to 1987, Frankenthaler made a series of ten prints at Tyler Graphics, Ltd. The catalogue of prints she made at Tyler Graphics includes: Blue Current (1987), Tribal Sign (1987), Ochre Dust (1987), Tiger's Eye (1987), In the Wings (1987), Corot's Mark (1987), Walking Rain (1987), Sudden Snow (1987), Day One (1987), and Yellow Jack (1987).
+These prints were exhibited in Helen Frankenthaler Prints: 1985–1987 at Tyler Graphics, Mount Kisco, New York (March 14–April 10, 1987) and then traveled to LA Louver, Los Angeles, CA (June 20–July 25, 1987).

+In 1995, Frankenthaler and Tyler collaborated again, creating The Tales of Genji, a series of six woodcut prints.
 To create woodcuts with a resonance similar to Frankenthaler's painterly style, she painted her plans onto the wood itself, making maquettes.
 The Tales of Genji took nearly three years to complete.
 Frankenthaler then went on to create Madame Butterfly, a print that employed one hundred and two different colors and forty-six woodblocks.
-Madame Butterfly is seen as the ultimate translation of Frankenthaler's style into the medium of woodcuts, as it embodies her idea of creating an image that looks as if it happened all at once.